preet-99/Voxify/README.md

 # Voxify 🎙

 Voxify is a React + Flask based application that provides powerful media conversion features.
 It allows users to seamlessly convert between video, audio, text, and speech with additional utilities like video trimming.

 ---

 ## 🚀 Features

-- 🎥 *Video to Text* – Transcribe spoken content from videos.
+- 🎥 _Video to Text_ – Transcribe spoken content from videos.
-- 🎵 *Audio to Text* – Convert audio files into written transcripts.
+- 🎵 _Audio to Text_ – Convert audio files into written transcripts.
-- 🗣 *Text to Speech* – Generate natural speech from written text.
+- 🗣 _Text to Speech_ – Generate natural speech from written text.
-- 📄 *Text File to Speech* – Upload a text file and listen to its spoken version.
+- 📄 _Text File to Speech_ – Upload a text file and listen to its spoken version.
-- 🖼 *Image to Speech* – Extract text from images (OCR) and convert it into speech.
+- 🖼 _Image to Speech_ – Extract text from images (OCR) and convert it into speech.
-- ✂ *Video Trimming* – Cut and save specific portions of videos.
+- ✂ _Video Trimming_ – Cut and save specific portions of videos.

 ---

 ## 🛠 Tech Stack

-- *Frontend:* React (Vite)
+- _Frontend:_ React (Vite)
-- *Backend:* Flask (APIs and processing)
+- _Backend:_ Flask (APIs and processing)
-- *Core Tools:*
+- _Core Tools:_
   - Speech Recognition (for transcription)
   - Text-to-Speech (TTS) engines
   - OCR (for image-to-text)
   - Video/Audio processing libraries

 ---

 ## 📂 Project Structure

 ### Frontend (React)